0xC4/focused-view/README.md

 ```

 ### Requirements
-Radiomics modelling was performed in Python version 3.6.4.
+Deep learning was performed in Python version 3.7.4.
-The following requirements apply for the training of radiomics models and hyperparameter tuning:
+The following requirements apply:
 ```
 tensorflow>=2.2.0
 scikit-learn==1.2.2